HITECHCRIME/HC_SG51_Colorized_World/README.md

 ending wanted not bad
 say it i have no life
 such a lowlife
+ya

+heavy toll paid all i want is you

 all i want is you
 let us live in colorized world

-till both our souls are through just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain (in your soul) when you notice only flaws internal cause - heavy toll paid
+till both our souls are through just to grasp the heart of ice, melting thrice feel the warmth, calm of my tribe's might sometimes it's the ashes that remain (in your soul) when you notice

+only flaws
+inner cause

+internal

+heavy toll paid,
+feeling raw weight

-all i want is you
-beautiful dark world
+heavy toll paid all i want is you beautiful dark world

 let us live in cold
 until our souls are through
-i swear on both our lives
+i swear on our both lives
+upping gear will bring the light close bring the light (to us)

+that's when the colours come out bring the light close aye

+(fades)

-upping gear will bring the light close bring the light (to us) that's when the colours come out bring the light close aye
+upping gear will bring the light close bring the light (to us)

+that's when the colours come out bring the light close aye

+<the singing part>yee eeee uuuu-uuuuuuu (annfran)

 nothing works mate, kinda get hysterical i need breaking things when I steer myself